 Walk the Illuminated Light Trail at Lightscape

-Lightscape is an after-dark, illuminated trail with thousands of twinkling lights at the Chicago Botanic Garden (1000 Lake Cook Road, Glencoe, IL).
-Despite the name the garden is technically not in Chicago but it is in the suburbs about a 30 minute drive from the city.
-Book early – tickets have sold out the last few years!
+Lightscape is an after-dark, illuminated trail with thousands of twinkling lights at the Chicago Botanic Garden.
+Despite the name, the garden is technically not in Chicago and is located in the suburbs (about a 30 minute drive from the city).
+Book early – tickets have sold out the last few years.

 Illumination: Tree Lights at The Morton Arboretum